mattcantstop/mattcantstop.github.io/_posts/2023-07-08-hiring-an-elixir-or-ruby-developer-for-spoonme-exploring-an-idea-together.md

 ## Hiring a part time Elixir or Ruby developer: Going on a journey together to build something people love

+`UPDATE:` On Tuesday, Aug 1st I am going to select a final four candidates who will be sent the coding challenge.
+I will try to reach out to every person who has applied by that time and let them know either way.
+I received more applicants than anticipated, but will find the time to respond to each person (who is not an agency).

 ## TL;DR

 **About me:** I've worked in tech companies for about 11 years now.
 At MX.com, GitHub, and most recently LaunchDarkly.
 I've decided I want to make some #smallbets and start my own company.
 I believe we can make a product that brings people joy and helps them achieve their goals.